 - active herpes infection

 - vasa previa, a condition in which connective membranes cover the opening of the cervix

 - structural pelvic abnormalities

 - prior uterine rupture

 In most cases, membrane stripping increases the likelihood of spontaneous labor, especially in the 7 days following the procedure.
 However, a

 Researchers found 40 studies involving 6,548 women, comparing the rate of labor from membrane stripping versus no intervention.
 They concluded that membrane stripping can increase the likelihood of spontaneous labor by more than 20%.

 Doctors usually only need to carry out the procedure once to induce labor successfully.
 However, some women may require multiple stripping procedures.

-- increased the vaginal delivery rate
+- increases the vaginal delivery rate

 Membrane stripping is a relatively safe procedure in uncomplicated pregnancies, and study results have shown that it can increase the likelihood of spontaneous labor.